 Chase Ultimate Rewards is considered among the best, most flexible credit card rewards programs.
 However, a few years ago, Chase introduced the 5/24 rule as part of the application process.
-It’s been increasingly enforced, making it difficult for people to qualify if they frequently apply for credit cards.
+Since the rule has been imposed, it has been difficult for people to qualify if they frequently apply for credit cards.

-You’ll learn exactly what the Chase 5/24 rule is, how to find out if it affects you, and which Chase credit cards are impacted by this rule.
+You’ll learn exactly what the Chase 5/24 rule is and how to find out if it affects you.
+You’ll also learn which Chase credit cards are impacted by this rule.
 So be sure to keep reading before you apply for your next Chase credit card.